grairudolf/CFC-Hackathon/README.md

 # CFC25 Hackathon

-This is a repository created by "The Scripts" Team for the Code For Change Hackathon 2025 for the purpose of  practice, and building a solution to a problem in the society.
+This repository was created by The Scripts team for the Code for Change Hackathon 2025.
+We’re building a Book Purchase Platform using the MERN stack with Nkwa Payment API integration.
+The project aims to address limited access to educational resources by making it easier to browse and buy books online, while also helping us practice real-world dev.

 ## 🌐 Project Overview